codex-storage/nim-codex/tools/storage-test/SETUP_STORAGE_NODE.md

 curl http://127.0.0.1:18080/api/storage/v1/peerid
 ```

 In this repository, `tools/storage-test/storage-test.sh` manages this tunnel automatically for commands targeting `remote`.
+This is test tooling, not part of the node setup itself.

 ## Operational Commands